 Is it a dupe for Paula’s Choice 10% Azelaic Acid Booster?

 Ah, the famous question!
-The answer is no, at least not an exact one.
+I haven’t used Paula’s but from what I have heard from people I trust and the ingredients list – The answer is no, at least not an exact one.
 While both the products have 10% azelaic acid as their hero ingredient, Paula’s Choice has a lot more to offer (hence more money to take from us).

 Paula’s Choice costs $36 while The Ordinary costs $10 for the same quantity.
 But these are the reasons that make Paula’s Choice 10% Azelaic Acid Booster superior: